Vayu Mudra

 Why Vayu (Air) Is Important?

-According to Ayurveda, eighty-four types of air inside every human body.
-Vayu increases the versatility of the mind.
-And it is a very essential element for purification of blood.
 Air imbalance in one of the major concerns in the human body.
 It is believed that until the pure air is received by the body, our body remains sick.
 That’s why Vayu-mudra is practiced to keep the mind focused. this mudra takes care of the air element in the human body.
 It will regulate and reducing the movement of air inside the human body which will make the body healthy.

-In general, by repeatedly doing this pose for some time, the severity of the problem related to air disorders is removed.
+It is said that by repeatedly doing this pose for some time, the severity of the problem related to air disorders is removed.
 In fact, long-term practice will produce the best results for living a happy or healthy life.

 Let’s look down the benefits of Vayu Mudra and how to do it.

-Vayu Mudra is associated with a happy and healthy life. it is a yogic hand gesture that is one of the easiest mudras to perform.
+Vayu Mudra is associated with a happy and healthy life.
+This yogic hand gesture is one of the easiest mudras to perform.
 The index finger is the symbol of the air element that takes care of the air element in the body.
-It can be done anytime and anywhere.
-There are some simple steps which will explain how to do this Vayu Hasta Mudra:

 • First of all, sit in any comfortable seating posture and place the hands with palm pointing upwards on the thighs or the knees.